 Throughout the Pleistocene, the Balkans, together with the other two southern European peninsulas, represented an important refugium during the ice ages when the ice cap expanded across northern parts of Europe.
-Unlike the Iberian and Apennine peninsulae, the Balkans maintained connections with Asia over the Dardanelles Strait in colder phases, and north of the Black Sea in warmer ones, providing uninterrupted contact between Asia Minor (and through it both Africa and the rest of Asia) and Central Europe throughout the Pleistocene.
+Unlike the Iberian and Apennine peninsulas, the Balkans maintained connections with Asia over the Dardanelles Strait in colder phases, and north of the Black Sea in warmer ones, providing uninterrupted contact between Asia Minor (and through it both Africa and the rest of Asia) and Central Europe throughout the Pleistocene.
 This unique feature played an important part in determining the biogeographic role of the Balkan Peninsula in the cyclical repopulation of Europe after the ice ages.
 For many types of organisms, 80 per cent of their post-glacial inhabitants in western Europe and almost 100 per cent in the east were derived from Balkan sources (Hewitt 2000).
 While the high level of biodiversity and endemism of the Balkans is recognised by the biogeographic research community, the potential role this region played in the repeated repeopling of Europe (as suggested by Dennell et al. 2011) remains rarely discussed.
 This oversight persists despite the fact that maps depicting purported hominin movements consistently include arrows passing through the Balkans (for a review see Bar-Yosef & Belfer-Cohen 2013; Rolland 2013; Roksandic 2016), and despite the fact that several key finds (Petralona, Krapina), which have been known for more than 60 years, are located in this region.
-In this paper, we suggest that the major reason for the lack of recognition of the role the Balkans played stems precisely from its rare and non-conforming fossils, and argue that, when viewed from a regional perspective, these non-conforming fossils describe a pattern of hominin interactions in the Chibanian that contradicts the dominant paradigm on the peopling of Europe.
+In this chapter, we suggest that the major reason for the lack of recognition of the role the Balkans played stems precisely from its rare and non-conforming fossils, and argue that, when viewed from a regional perspective, these non-conforming fossils describe a pattern of hominin interactions in the Chibanian that contradicts the dominant paradigm on the peopling of Europe.

 Fossil record of the Balkans in the Chibanian